Order of Saint George (House of Habsburg): Decline after Maximilian

 With Maximilian, the Order lost his most influential patron.
 Emperors Charles V and his brother, Ferdinand I, had no interest in maintaining an obsolete knightly community not sufficient to meet modern military demands.
 Moreover, the Protestant Reformation spread over the Inner Austrian lands and was joined by many of the Order's members.
 After Johan Geumann died in 1536, a third Grand Master, Wolfgang Prandtner, was appointed, who nevertheless was absent most of the time and succumbed to the plague five years later.
 Afterwards no further Grand Master was appointed and the Order's premises were administrated by Imperial commissioners.
 When the Jesuit college in the Inner Austrian capital Graz was established by Archduke Charles II, the earnings of the order estates were added to its endowment.
 In 1598, the estates were formally handed over to the Jesuits; however, a formal dissolution of the Order is not documented.

 Further development

 A 17th century re-establishment of a knightly brotherhood (Imperiale Ordine Militare Capitolare Di S. Giorgio In Carinzia) at the Augustinian Church in Vienna is mentioned in a 1974 guide to Austrian chivalric orders; the priory is said to be confirmed by Emperor Francis Joseph I of Austria in 1848 and his successor Charles I in 1917.
 Upon the dissolution of the Austro-Hungarian Empire, Prior Alois Hudal in a memorandum turned to Charles I for the approbation of a secular chivalric order.

 The order's history was partly adopted by the secular Old Chivalric Order of Saint George, also called the Order of the Four Emperors, which was re-established in 1768 by count Philipp Ferdinand of Limburg-Stirum.

 Since 2011, a European Order of Saint George exists as a dynastic order of the House of Habsburg-Lorraine, whose current head is Karl von Habsburg.

-The Order of Knights of Saint George of Carinthia in Slovenia has undergone significant development in 2022.
-It is governed by a Collegial Regency in the name of the Grand Master and Prince, who are appointed from the ranks of the Grand Commanders.

-The current Grand Master and Prince are H.S.
-Prince Nikolaus von und zu Liechtenstein (Grand Commander, appointed 09/24/2022) and H.S.
-Prince Josef-Emanuel von und zu Liechtenstein (Knight Commander, appointed 09/24/2022).
-The Order's Chancery (secretariat) is responsible for its business-administrative activities and is composed of Kristjan Brozovič, Familiar Dean, Adrijana Kolar, Familiar, and Igor Gregorčič, Knight.
-The Order does not require monarchical authority for its sovereignty and instead elects its own Grand Master and Prince, similar to the German and Maltese Knights Orders.
-It supports the legitimate monarch from the Habsburg line and advocates for the support of the spiritual heritage of the Holy See, remaining faithful to the current successor on the Throne of Peter.